corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 }
 ```

-## Corda Service Injection
+## Corda Service injection

-By default, all Corda services are not injectable.
+By default, all Corda Services are not injectable.
 They must implement one or more of the injection interfaces to be injectable.
-All Corda services are registered for injection regardless of what interfaces they implement.
+All Corda Services are registered for injection regardless of what interfaces they implement.

-The `CordaServiceInstaller` service is responsible for instantiating all Corda services.
-When this installer loads a service, it also registers the service for injection automatically, and once all services are loaded it then injects all dependencies.
+`CordaServiceInstaller` is responsible for instantiating all Corda Services.
+When this installer loads a service, it automatically registers that service for injection.
+Once all services are loaded it then injects all dependencies.
 Services are registered as injectable based on the service implementation class name.
-So in order to inject a Corda service, the implementation class must be used as opposed to the internal service injection which is done based on interface name.
+To inject a Corda Service, the implementation class must be used as opposed to the internal service injection which is done based on interface name.

 #### Injection service function